Cosmological FLRW phase transitions under exponential corrected entropy

-where $\alpha$ is a dimensionless deformation parameter.
-This correction decays exponentially with area, ensuring that for large horizons the standard Bekenstein–Hawking law is recovered, while at small scales—such as those relevant for the early Universe—the modification can dominate.
-Exponential entropy therefore provides a natural mechanism for probing quantum effects during the earliest stages of cosmic evolution.
+This correction decays exponentially with area, ensuring that for large horizons the standard Bekenstein–Hawking law is recovered, while at small scales-such as those relevant for the early Universe—the modification can dominate.
+Exponential entropy, therefore, provides a natural mechanism for probing quantum effects during the earliest stages of cosmic evolution.

-From a thermodynamic perspective, these modifications allows us to study novel phase structures.
-The apparent horizon, rather than being a passive boundary, may display critical points, stability changes, and first-order phase transitions analogous to those found in black hole thermodynamics.
-The deformation parameter $\alpha$ plays a central role by controlling the sign of the temperature, the stability of the system, and the possible emergence of critical behavior.
-This raises the possibility that the thermodynamic history of the Universe may itself involve transitions between distinct phases, governed by horizon thermodynamics.
+From a thermodynamic perspective, these modifications allow us to study novel phase structures.
+The $AH$, rather than being a passive boundary, may display critical points, stability changes, and first-order phase transitions analogous to those found in BH thermodynamics.
+So, these corrections at hand raise the possibility that the thermodynamic history of the Universe may itself involve transitions between distinct phases, governed by horizon thermodynamics.